Montserrat Martínez Téllez

 Latin America | small arms and light weapons (SALW) | harm to civilians

-Montserrat Martínez Téllez is research consultant on gender and armed violence for 24-0 Mexico, a non-profit organization dedicated to promoting a culture of peace and human security.
+Montserrat Martínez Téllez is a research consultant on gender and armed violence.
 More broadly, her research examines human rights violations, crimes against humanity, transitional justice processes, public security and the use of force, national judicial reforms on criminal and military justice, in addition to identifying and developing strategies and policies to prevent and address armed violence in Mexico.
-Currently also a candidate for a Master's Degree on Human Rights at the Universidad Iberoamericana in Mexico City, Martínez worked for the Mexican Commission for the Defense and Promotion of Human Rights from 2015 to 2018.
+Currently, she is part of the Working Group on Transparency of arms flows for the Open Government Partnership in Mexico.

-Montserrat Martínez Téllez is research consultant on gender and armed violence for 24-0 Mexico, a non-profit organization dedicated to promoting a culture of peace and human security.
+Montserrat Martínez Téllez is a research consultant on gender and armed violence.
 More broadly, her research examines human rights violations, crimes against humanity, transitional justice processes, public security and the use of force, national judicial reforms on criminal and military justice, in addition to identifying and developing strategies and policies to prevent and address armed violence in Mexico.
-Currently also a candidate for a Master's Degree on Human Rights at the Universidad Iberoamericana in Mexico City, Martínez worked for the Mexican Commission for the Defense and Promotion of Human Rights from 2015 to 2018.
+Currently, she is part of the Working Group on Transparency of arms flows for the Open Government Partnership in Mexico.

 Recent publications:

-* indicates additional authors.
+* indicates additional authors

 - "La pertinencia del enfoque de género para empezar a atender la violencia armada en México," National Institute for Transparency, Accountability and Protection of Personal Data, December 20, 2019.